Innovation in Heritage

 Such automated biodiversity methods give an estimate of abundance-over-time and some estimate of species diversity and have been developed by the Innovation Team by combining traditional ecological understanding with our growing world of accurate digital sensors and remote technology.
 For example the use of bioacoustics to monitor soil and plant ‘health’ , the activity patterns and species composition of grasshoppers and crickets, birds and hopefully bats.
 Simple time-lapse cameras provide human and machine-readable images recording changes in solitary bee occupation and allied parasites using bee hotels, or the variety of macro and some micro moths attracted to light.

 The Innovation Team have sought to avoid collecting sparse and difficult to analyse data, but are seeking to revolutionise how we monitor and collect data to understand ecosystem ‘health’ within a large-scale solar project.
-This challenging programme stands out for its pioneering approach and, supported by Blenheim’s long term committent, should result in a step forward in automated biodiversity monitoring methods with the ultimate aim to promote biodiversity by driving change in management practices.”
+This challenging programme stands out for its pioneering approach and, supported by Blenheim’s long term commitment, should result in a step forward in automated biodiversity monitoring methods with the ultimate aim to promote biodiversity by driving change in management practices.”

 Dr. Curt Lamberth